The types of narcissists, empaths attract:

 Both types share similar traits such as using others to fuel their narcissistic delusions, blaming and criticizing, lack of empathy, unfaithfulness and the need for power.

 Both Vulnerable and Invulnerable Narcissistic personality types can be split down into the following (unofficial) subtypes.
 Be aware that many of these subtypes can overlap with each other:

-The behavior of malignant narcissists often overlaps with that of psychopaths and those with antisocial personality disorder.
-Malignant narcissists often have no regard or interest in moral vs. immoral behavior, and don’t feel remorse for their actions.
+The behavior of malignant narcissists often overlaps with that of psychopaths and those with an antisocial personality disorder.
+Malignant narcissists often have no regard or interest in moral vs. immoral behavior and don’t feel remorse for their actions.
 This subgroup is characterized by an arrogant and inflated sense of self-worth that delights in “outsmarting” others.
-This type of narcissist can often be found in prisons, gangs and drug rehabilitation centers, although many manage to run afoul with the law.
+This type of narcissist can often be found in prisons, gangs, and drug rehabilitation centers, although many manage to run afoul with the law.

 Now that you have read through the different “flavors” of narcissism you might be thinking, “what next?”

-The most powerful way to regain your personal power as an empath in the face of narcissism is learning how to respect your needs, desires and boundaries.
+The most powerful way to regain your personal power as an empath in the face of narcissism is by learning how to respect your needs, desires, and boundaries.
 Often this involves severing contact with such people.
 I recommend reading this article for further direction.

 Finally, I KNOW that there are so many empaths out there currently struggling to catch a breath of air in the large murky ocean of narcissism saturating their lives.
 If you are one of these people, I hope that this article can be a starting place to help heal your life.
 You’re also invited to unload your experiences in the comments area (rants and emotional catharsis encouraged).

 On the other hand, if you are an empath that has successfully learned to deal with narcissists, please take some time to share what you’ve discovered below.
 You never know … your comment could help to salvage another’s life.